sourcebox/tooro-editor/README.md

 - The Töörö must be connected to the computer via USB.
 DIN MIDI will not work.
 - When using a DAW at the same time as the editor, make sure it does not loopback sysex messages to the Töörö.
 - You can select a MIDI input for playing the Töörö while editing via the **Merge Input** dropdown list on the bottom of the application window.
+- Silders can be fine-controlled by holding the *SHIFT* key while dragging.
+- To reset a slider value to it's default, use *CTRL*-click or right-click.
+- The mouse wheel can also be used to change a slider value.
 - The Töörö firmware must be V1.5 or higher.
 Otherwise, not all parameters can be edited.
 - The application tries to detect when you change a parameter on the device itself.
 Unfortunately, this will not work in all cases.
 Use the **Update from device** button to force a reload of all parameters.
 - A manual update must also be requested when you change a preset or change a parameter via MIDI CCs from another application or source.